Recown/nuke_bricker/README.md

 4. Press button **export as gizmo...**

 5. Select old gizmo location and overwrite file.
 **Attention!
-Don't chane gizmo name!
+Don't change gizmo name!
 It should be named "pw_bricker.gizmo".
 This is important!**

 # known issues